 Truffles for NYC clients are wrapped in plaid picnic blankets and packed into backpacks, ready for five Urbani runners to deliver to clients around town.
 “It makes me nervous thinking of how much money is in my bag,” Van Der Stad says.
 “The other day, a guy on the train who worked in the restaurant business came over to me and said, ‘You’ve got truffles.’
 I was, like, ‘Shhhh!’”

 The fungi range in price from $100 to $2,800 per pound, depending on the type of truffle, its size and condition, and the abundance of the harvest that year.
 Sometimes, there are extreme outliers.
 A couple of years ago, for example, Urbani sold a 2.2-pound white truffle for $17,000 to Café Boulud.
 It was served at a Bill Gates Foundation dinner.
 “We wanted $17,500, but it was a little flat so we decided to compromise,” says Michael Rojas, food service director at Urbani.
-In New York, around 200 customers regularly buy from Urbani, and they include chefs at Del Posto, Per Se, Daniel and the Four Seasons Restaurant, as well as retailers like Eataly, Citarella and Fairway.
+In New York, around 200 customers regularly buy from Urbani, and they include chefs at Per Se and Daniel, as well as retailers like Eataly, Citarella and Fairway.

 Indeed, truffles are more popular and mainstream than ever before.
 Just 10 years ago, Giordano ran New York City’s delivery service out of the back of his own beat-up van, and headquarters were located at a modest space in Long Island City.
 Today, the smell of truffles perfumes West 10th Street, wafting out of a snazzy glass-windowed office displaying truffle paraphernalia, neon purple lights and orchids.

 The truffle runners notice the change, too.
-“Five years ago, when people asked me what I do, they’d say, ‘Oh yeah, I love chocolate!’”
+“Years ago, when people asked me what I do, they’d say, ‘Oh yeah, I love chocolate!’”
 Van Der Stad says.
 “Now, they tell me about the truffle oil or salt they keep in their kitchen.
 Nowadays, they know.”

 It will only be a matter of time before her wares are sniffed out by more and more train commuters.
 But delivering truffles by Uber just doesn’t have the same romance.